urcity-dev/docs-ur-city/index.md

 We are excited about the potential for UR.CITY and are looking forward to bringing this innovative experience to our users in the nearest future.

 Whether you are interested in exploring new virtual cities, interacting with unique characters, or earning virtual tokens, we believe that UR.CITY will have something for everyone.

+As our platform evolves, we plan to eventually blend the entertainment elements with utility elements within a more complex approach for the new city approach.
 We hope you will **join us on this journey** and experience all that UR.CITY has to offer.

+Please note that this project is currently in its early stages of planning it as a Proof of Concept (PoC).

 Read more about the difference between "virtual" and "digital" at: [**Digital City Institute**](https://digital.city.institute/physical-digital-virtual/){:target=_blank}